Organised crime in Ireland

-There is organised crime in Ireland.
+Organised crime in Ireland or Irish Mob/Mafia refers to criminal activities carried out by illegal gangs and criminal organizations operating within the country and internationally.
+These groups engage in a wide range of illicit activities, including assault, drug trafficking, murder, bribery, loan sharking, arms trafficking and theft.

 History

 1960s

 During the 1960s, the majority of crime in Dublin was petty crime, while murder and gun-related crime were extremely rare.
 There was a strong sense of community between families, and the church had an influence on creating the law-abiding state of mind in Dublin.
 A breeding ground for criminals was at the state-funded reform schools run by Catholic religious orders, which had harsh policies in teaching and looking after juvenile delinquents, aiming, often in vain, to turn them away from a life of crime.
 Martin Cahill and Christy Dunne were noted to be at these schools.

 1970s

 During the 1970s, Dublin saw an increase in gun crime.
 One cause of the increase was the upheaval, and violence in Northern Ireland.
 The main culprit for bringing gun crime into Dublin was a paramilitary group called Saor Éire, which conducted multiple bank robberies to fund their organisation.
 During one such robbery at Allied Irish Bank, Garda officer Richard Fallon was killed.
 One notable person who joined Saor Éire was Christy Dunne, who would go on to establish one of the first Irish crime families, aided by his connection to organised crime in Great Britain.

 Soon ordinary criminals (with little political influence), would join/cooperate with the Dunne crime family.
 Mainly partaking in co-operative robberies, this included Christy's eight brothers, and many recruits who would then pursue their own crime families such as Martin Cahill, John Cunningham, George Mitchell, and John Gilligan.
 The majority of these criminals coming from the poor and uneducated industrial slums of inner-city Dublin.

 In the beginning, Dunne specialised in kidnapping.
 In 1978, the Dunnes broke into an Antigen pharmaceutical factory, stealing pharmaceutical drugs which would go for a high price on the black market.
 Due to the profit, the Dunnes would put their priorities in the drug trade as their main source of income.

 What also occurred during this period is the emergence of the Provisional IRA and the Official IRA, who did the bulk of bank robberies and murder.
 This allowed crime families to conduct their activities under the radar.